bspafford/idleFisher/README.md

 Tech stats:
 - C++
-- OpenGL: Glew, Glad, GM
+- OpenGL: Glew, Glad, GLM

 ### How to play